Table of Contents

 7.2.2 Beacon Coordinators Know the DIDs Being Aggregated by a Cohort

 Within Sparse Merkle Tree (SMT) Beacons, the DID is used as a path to a leaf node in the SMT.
 The coordinator MUST know these paths for them to be able to construct the tree and generate the correct proof paths.
 Within Content Identifier (CID) based Beacons, the coordinator MUST construct an aggregated bundle that includes all DIDs aggregated as a key to the CID for that DID’s Update Payload.
-This means that for both types of Aggregator Beacons, the coordinator necessarily MUST know all DIDs being aggregated by a cohort.
+This means that for both types of Aggregate Beacons, the coordinator necessarily MUST know all DIDs being aggregated by a cohort.

 7.2.4 In a System with Non-Repudiation, DID Document History is Revealed

 Although it might seem obvious, one of the side effects of using a DID is that a DID controller’s relying party will see their DID Document.
-In addition, resolving a DID document requires making available to the resolver all the prior DID document updates.
+In addition, resolving a DID document requires making available to the resolver all prior DID document updates.

 8 References